Creating a Dictionary

 writable.channel- the output will be written directly to this entry in the format given by the output Writer (e.g. text file, XLS file, etc.)

-Each entry can have some properties (name and value).
-To specify them, click the corresponding button on the right and specify the following two properties:
+Each entry can have some properties (name-value pairs).
+To add a property, click the Plus button on the right and enter the Name and Value of the new property.